What's next for interest rates?

 In February 2022, the BoE announced the base rate would increase to 0.5% as spiralling energy costs pushed inflation to a 30-year high.
 Interest rates rose again in April 2022, and by a further 0.25% in May 2022 to reach 1.00%, which was the highest level in 13 years at the time.
 However, with inflation still climbing, the BoE continued to increase the base rate – and by August 2023, the rate was set at 5.25%, marking the 14th consecutive rise by the Bank.
 The BoE then held the rate at 5.25% seven consecutive times.

 In August 2024, the base rate was cut to 5% - the first reduction since March 2020.
-The BoE then held the rate at 5% in September, with experts predicting that rates will be cut in November.
+The BoE held the rate at 5% in September, and then cut it to 4.75% in November, before holding it at 4.75% in December.

 The indicators to watch